Joeshmoe03/ASL-classification/README.md

 ## **Dependencies**

 Have installed Python and Conda.
-For GPU users who plan on training, you will need python version 9 - 11.
-The latest version of Python does not seem to support tensorflow w/ gpu yet.
+When attempting to train use a GPU with [compatible Python/Cuda/Tensorflow versions](https://www.tensorflow.org/install/source#gpu).
 See CPUrequirements.txt and/or CPUenvironment.yml.
 Consider [conda](https://docs.conda.io/en/latest/).